Course Enquiries - UK

 The Nursing and Midwifery Council regulates nurses and midwives in England, Wales, Scotland, Northern Ireland and the Islands.

 During the course you will spend 50% of your time involved in academic study and 50% in clinical practice within a broad variety of healthcare settings.
 A clinical practice placement allows you to put theory into practice by working with a range of health professionals in clinical situations to develop the skills, knowledge and experience required to become a competent midwife.
-Although sometimes initially challenging, practice learning is one of the most interesting and exciting aspects of learning to be a midwife.
+Although sometimes initially challenging, practice learning is one of the most interesting and exciting aspects of learning to be a midwife where you can apply theory to practice.

 We are proud to partner with:

-Whilst in the clinical placement we ensure our midwifery students receive continuous support and guidance from a dedicated mentor and practice learning teams made up of lecturers and practitioners.
+Whilst in the clinical placement we ensure our midwifery students receive continuous support and guidance from a dedicated midwifery placement facilitators and other supervisors and assessors made up of registered midwives and other health practitioners.
+This is strengthened by the support of academics who help bridge the gap between university and practice such as Link lecturer, personal tutor and Academic assessor roles.

 The mannequins are used to teach students how to recognise clinical signs, and to also associate those clinical signs with the actions they are taking to care for the patient.
-SimMan can be male or converted to female with fully accurate anatomy and can breathe, blink, sweat, speak and groan in pain as well as have a pulse.
-Read more about SimMan.
+SimMom has fully accurate anatomy and can breathe, blink, sweat, speak and groan in pain as well as have a pulse.

 As a Health and Social Care student, you will be allocated a named tutor during your first three weeks at LSBU.
 The role of your tutor is to be your primary contact for academic and professional development support.